airctl/airctl-gameplay-resources/scenarios/README.md

 **Scenario Resources** include anything that can increase the fun and relevance of the Scenario, such as real media links to examples of similar incidents.

+**Scenario Information** is a metadata group consisting of information needed to

 **Requirements** describe the deck versions required for the scenario

 **Authors** are the individuals who supported the Scenario development.